-The following table shows the compensation paid or accrued during the last two fiscal years ended December 31, 2013 and 2014 to (1) our President and Chief Executive Officer, (2) our Executive Vice President, Finance, Chief Financial Officer and Chief Operating Officer, and (3) our next most highly compensated executive officer, other than our President and Chief Executive Officer and our Executive Vice President, Finance, Chief Financial Officer and Chief Operating Officer, who earned more than \$100,000 during the year ended December 31, 2014.
+The following table shows the compensation paid or accrued during the last two fiscal years ended December 31, 2018 and 2019 to (1) our President and Chief Executive Officer, (2) our Executive Vice President, Finance, Chief Financial Officer and Chief Operating Officer, and (3) our next most highly compensated executive officer, other than our President and Chief Executive Officer and our Executive Vice President, Finance, Chief Financial Officer and Chief Operating Officer, who earned more than \$100,000 during the year ended December 31, 2019.
+As applicable, the figures described in this section have been adjusted to give effect to the reverse stock split completed on April 14, 2020.